srcfl/srcful-documentation/docs/overview.md

 ## Explore the Energy Gateway

 Meet the Sourceful Energy Gateway - your solar panels' new best friend.
-This smart device quickly connects your solar plants or battery storage to our network through WiFi or Ethernet.
+This smart device quickly connects your solar plants, battery storage and energy meter to our network through WiFi or Ethernet.
 Setup takes just minutes using our simple mobile app.

 <a class="button button--primary" href="https://sourceful.energy/beta">Buy an Energy Gateway</a>